Menu

 • April 25, 2024

-FTC Bans Most New Post Employment Noncompete Agreements
+FTC Bans Post Employment Non-Compete Agreements

 On April 23, 2024, the U.S. Federal Trade Commission (FTC) today issued a final rule banning most new noncompete clauses in employment contracts and rendering all existing noncompete agreements unenforceable.
 The new rule also requires employers to notify their current and former employees that their non-compete clauses are void.
 Excepted from the new rule are non-competes covering “senior executives,” the sale of a business and franchisee/franchisor contracts.
 The new rule does not apply to non-profit corporations, banks, credit unions, air carriers and other entities that are outside of the FTC’s jurisdiction.
 The ban extends to all contract provisions that create “functional non-compete clauses” meaning those provisions that have the effect of prohibiting workers from accepting other employment.
 Given this broad definition, a non-disclosure agreement that limits a worker's mobility may also be banned.